jduffy3/jduffy3.github.io/_posts/2021-11-17-the-template-method-pattern.markdown

 For learning about Design Patterns the two most important books I've read (and re-read) are the classic GoF book and Head First series on Design Patterns.
 I've read other ones but I always come back to these two.

-In the books they further explain other concepts within the template pattern like introducing hooks, where you define a method that a sub class can optionally override.
+In the books, they explain other concepts within the template pattern such as hooks.
+Where you define a method that a sub class can optionally override.

 The possible implementations are as endless as the variations of this pattern you'll see in the wild!

-The above code example is by no means definitive.
+The takeaway is not necessarily the implementation of the Design Pattern itself, but being able to recognize the pattern and implement it when needed.
-The takeaway is not really the implementation of the Design Pattern but being able to recognize the pattern itself.
+In your journey as a developer you may have to navigate a large codebase, or design a solution to some problem.
+Being able to identify these patterns reduces your cognitive load, implementing them when appropriate, hopefully pushes you to a more elegant solution!

 ## References